TomAugspurger/TomAugspurger.github.io/content/posts/gone-rafting.md

 Raft was just about perfect for a week-long course.
 It's a complex enough problem to challenge just about anyone.
-But it's not *so* big that a person can't hope to implement it in a week.
+But it's not *so* big that a person can't hope to implement (much of) it in a week.

-I liked the actual structure of the course itself.
+I liked the structure of the course itself.
 The actual "lecture" time was pretty short.
 We'd typically start the day with a short overview of one component of the problem.
 But after that, we spent a majority of the time actually working on the project.
 Dave didn't just throw us to the wolves, but there was many a reference to ["Draw the rest of the owl"](https://knowyourmeme.com/memes/how-to-draw-an-owl).

 That said, I *really* benefited from Dave's gentle nudges on which part of the